Meet the Orchestra

 martin chandler

-Martin Chandler is currently savoring the joys of retirement, allowing him ample time to indulge in his lifelong passions: music and reading.
-A connoisseur of classical compositions, Martin’s favorite piece is R. V. Williams’ Tallis Fantasia.
-He shares his life with his wife of 39 years, Mary Rampolla, two sons, and two daughters-in-law.
-With a notable career spanning 21 years in the public drinking water supply sector, his greatest accomplishment lies in his commitment to ensuring access to clean water for communities.
+Hello!
+I am Martin Chandler and I am currently savoring the joys of retirement, which allow me ample time to indulge in my two favorite things: music and reading.
+My favorite piece is R. V. Williams’ Tallis Fantasia.
+I have a wife of 39 years, Mary Rampolla, two sons, and two daughters-in-law.
+I had a career that spanned 21 years in the public drinking water supply sector, and my part in ensuring access to clean water for communities is something I am very proud of!

 Nicole Horstman